Close Menu

 THE VOCATIONAL EXPERT

-The ALJ can also call a Vocational Expert to testify about your past work and other work that you could do.
+The ALJ can also call a Vocational Expert to testify about your past work.
+They will also testify about other work you could do.
 VE’s have training in types of jobs, jobs skills, and the number of jobs that exist in the national economy.
 Most VE’s have experience placing people in jobs.

 Likewise, they usually have experience placing people in jobs.
-If they do not have the appropriate experience, you can object to them as a witness.
-This is what an attorney does at the hearing.
-This is a good reason to hire an attorney.
+If they do not have the appropriate experience, then you can object to them as a witness.
+This is what an attorney does at the hearing and it is one more good reason to hire an attorney.

-Although VE’s are paid by the SSA, they are supposed to testify as to their opinion and not worry about who paid them for it.
+Although the SSA pays the VE’s to be a witness.
+They still testify as to their own opinion.
+They shouldn’t worry about who paid them for it.
 This means they are there to answer questions.
 But, they are not in favor of either side of the case.
 Experts use books, like the Dictionary of Occupational Titles to prove the truth of their testimony.
-Read here if you want to learn more about job testimony.
+Learn about job testimony at the hearing.

 At our law firm, we believe the key to winning your SSA hearing is the development of your medical record.
 You develop a good case by getting the correct medical evidence.

 For example, you will need opinion evidence from your doctor.
 Our goal is to help you obtain that opinion evidence.
+We will also need information about your past relevant work.
 When we have good evidence, we can present a clear theory of your case to the Judge.
 All legal arguments must agree with the medical evidence.
-Having an experienced SSD lawyer present your case plays a crucial role in winning benefits.
+Having an experienced SSD lawyer to present your case plays a crucial role in winning benefits.

 There are around 1400 ALJ’s in the United States.
 These ALJ’s conduct 750,000 hearings per year.
-Some ALJ’s grant a high number of cases.
+Some judges grant a high number of cases.
 However, some grant a very low number of cases.
-Most ALJ’s fall somewhere in the middle in terms of how many cases they grant.
-Your attorney should know the ALJ and the expert witnesses.
+Most judges fall somewhere in the middle in terms of how many cases they grant.
+Your attorney should know the judge and the expert witnesses.

 We have the legal experience to properly present your case.
 After all, the burden to prove you should win benefits is on you.
-Go here you need information about your Salt Lake City hearing location.
-Likewise, Nevada hearing information can be found here.
+Review information about your Salt Lake City hearing location.
+Likewise, learn about Nevada SSD hearing information.
 We also represent clients in Idaho.
-Read more if you need help with Idaho SSD benefits.
+There is also information about Idaho SSDI and SSI benefits.

-If you are from California, we can also represent you.
-Learn more about California SSDI benefits.
-Likewise, if you are from Colorado, we have more information about Colorado SSD benefits.
+If you are from California, then we can represent you.
+Learn about California SSDI benefits.
+Likewise, if you are from Colorado, then we also have information about Colorado SSD benefits.
+Finally, if you are struggling to make ends meet during the long wait for a hearing, then review tips on how to survive the wait for SSD benefits.

 HIRE US TO WIN YOUR SSD HEARING

-An attorney with experience can be the difference between winning or losing your benefits.
+An attorney with experience can be the difference between losing or winning your disability hearing.
 Hire the best attorney to help you.
-In the past 30 years, the attorneys at our law firm have won more than 20,000 SSDI and SSI cases.
+In the past 30 years, our attorneys have won more than 20,000 SSDI and SSI cases.
 Therefore, if you need an attorney, then contact Cannon Disability Law.
 We can usually tell you over the phone if we can help you with your case.
 We can become your law firm at any stage of your case.

 Even if you are weeks away from a hearing, we can help you win your benefits.
 Contact us.
 Or, give our office a call.
 It doesn’t cost you anything to ask us questions or to become our client.